Ergative–absolutive alignment: Ergative vs. accusative languages

 The relationship between ergative and accusative systems can be schematically represented as the following:

 See morphosyntactic alignment for a more technical explanation and a comparison with nominative–accusative languages.

-Note that the word subject, as it is typically defined in grammars of nominative-accusative languages, has a different application when referring to ergative–absolutive languages, or when discussing morphosyntactic alignment in general.
+The word subject, as it is typically defined in grammars of nominative–accusative languages, has a different application when referring to ergative–absolutive languages, or when discussing morphosyntactic alignment in general.

-Ergative languages tend to be either verb-final or verb-initial; there are few, if any, ergative SVO-languages.
+Ergative languages tend to be either verb-final or verb-initial; there are few, if any, ergative SVO languages.

 Realization of ergativity

 Ergativity can be found in both morphological and syntactic behavior.

 Morphological ergativity

 If the language has morphological case, then the verb arguments are marked thus: